mati4693/alder-lake-hp-pro-x360-fortis-11-g11-hackintosh-efi/README.md

 If you want to use a newer macOS, then you would have to grab a newer version of AirportItlwm.kext, which is required for Wifi, matching your macOS.

 # Slow boot times
-If it spends a long time at the loading bar, then you probably have conflicting kexts, especialy AirportItlwm.kext, Itlwm.kext or the IntelBluetooth kexts.
+If it spends a long time (10-15 minutes) at the loading bar, then you probably have conflicting kexts, especialy AirportItlwm.kext, Itlwm.kext or the IntelBluetooth kexts.
 If this happens then remove every of those kexts, and add one at a time.

 # Conclusion
 Just to state it, you're free to modify and improve this EFI (try to add trackpad functionality).
 You're allowed use this EFI to your own extent.
 I don't need to be credited, but it would be nice.
 I won't be maintaining this repository any further.</br>